hereomi/ETLTelco/README.md

 ### Auto-DDL & Schema Evolution

 - **Dialect-Aware**: Generates optimized DDL for **Oracle, PostgreSQL, SQLite, MySQL, and MSSQL**.
 - **Self-Healing Schema**: New columns in your source file?
-EtlTele automatically executes `ALTER TABLE` to keep your database in sync.
+ETLTelco automatically executes `ALTER TABLE` to keep your database in sync.
 - **Primary Key Intelligence**: Automatically derives or verifies PK constraints across all supported dialects.

 ### SQL Intelligence (Where-Build)